 The overall exposure to a customer is regarded as non-performing and is included in the Group's lists of non-performing exposures once instalment and interest payments are 90 days or more past due or credit lines are overdrawn by 90 days or more.
-Loans and other exposures which are not non-performing but where the customer's financial situation makes it likely that the Group will incur loss are classified as potential problem loans.
+Loans and other exposures which are not non-performing but where the customer's financial situation makes it likely that the Group will incur loss, and an individually assessed impairment write-down has accordingly been made, are classified as potential problem loans.